Spatchler/Voxel-Ray-Engine/README.md

-An Amanatides and Woo inspired Sparse Voxel Octree ray caster.
+An Amanatides and Woo inspired Sparse Voxel Octree ray caster written in C++ with OpenGL.